discoliam/liamrichardson/src/uses.md

 ## Editor + Terminal

 I've been all in on [Visual Studio Code](https://code.visualstudio.com/) for a few years now.
-I'm constatnly playing around with settings, but I'm pretty happy at the mo.
+I'm constantly playing around with settings, but I'm pretty happy at the mo.
 I'm using [Dracula](https://draculatheme.com/) and the [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) and [Victor Mono](https://rubjo.github.io/victor-mono/) as a monospace font.

 After experimenting with a few different terminals, I've switched back to [iTerm2](https://iterm2.com/), but frankly, I normally use VScodes built-in terminal.